A bad website design that is killing your business is a powerful hook! It should at least make you ask yourself the question.

 - After the initial wow!, humans don’t want to think – they need answers put in front of them fast

-An engineering company came to us with a website that wasn't getting any enquiries.
-After charging £500 for SEO, the website designers had used a Lazy SEO plugin and none of the pages had the right meta titles and descriptions for Google to understand what the company did.
+One Fire and Security company came to us with a website that wasn’t getting any enquiries.
+After charging a lot of money for ‘SEO’, the website designers had used a Lazy SEO plugin that automatically put the same meta title and description on every page.
+This made it hard for Google to understand all the different elements of Fire and Security that the company could offer.
 After Lollipop took the time to manually add the right information, the company have never been so busy.

 A quick way to find out if Google truly understands your website is by using one of her free tools.
 Search Console will tell you which keywords she’s showing you for.